decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-4.md

 ### 1.1 Introduction to PSO

-**Particle Swarm Optimization (PSO)** is a population-based optimization algorithm inspired by the social behavior of bird flocking or fish schooling.
+**Particle Swarm Optimization (PSO)** is a population-based optimization algorithm inspired by the social behavior of birds flocking in search of food or fish schooling.
 Developed by Kennedy and Eberhart in 1995.

+PSO simulates the social behavior of organisms moving in groups to find food or avoid predators.
+In PSO, each potential solution is represented as a particle that moves through the search space, adjusting its position based on its own experience and the experience of neighboring particles.
+This collective behavior leads to the discovery of optimal or near-optimal solutions.

 > **"PSO is inspired by the social behavior of birds flocking in search of food."**